 What drives you to succeed?

 I pride myself on being able to easily adapt to new situations and tasks as well as being able to learn new skills quickly.
 I keep my writing abilities as diversified as possible and can write in just about any style and genre.
-The general feedback I’ve received, based on my work, is that I’m most skilled at writing news and human interest stories, but if I were to ever write for a niche category at a publication, I would probably want to focus on technology, entertainment or video games.
+The general feedback I’ve received, based on my work, is that I’m most skilled at writing news and human interest stories, but if I were to ever write for a niche category at a publication, I would probably want to focus on technology, entertainment and video games.

 One of the many things that attracts me to journalism is the ability to experience and report on many different subjects.
 The people I’ve met, the events I’ve attended and the many media-related experiences I’ve had would never have been possible without journalism.
 But most importantly, I enjoyed sharing information with the community because I feel that being informed is essential to being a contributing member of a democratic society.